NFL Week 7: Bus Rides, Plane Trips and Just Plain Crazy

 It showed up in a couple ways during the furious comeback.

 First, Rivera pointed to a few plays where less was indeed more.
 There were a couple plays designed to go downfield that Newton calmly checked down to Christian McCaffrey, in whom he’s built great trust of late.
-And on the fourth play of the fourth quarter, there was a designed shot play to Devin Funchess where Newton recognized cover 2 and, as such, dumped the ball off to Jarius Wright on a shallow cross for nine yards that got the Panthers in a second-and-1.
+And on the fourth play of the fourth quarter, there was a designed shot play to Devin Funchess where Newton recognized cover two and, as such, dumped the ball off to Jarius Wright on a shallow cross for nine yards that got the Panthers in a second-and-one.

-Second, there was what was happening pre-snap—Newton was sending guys in motion not because he was directed to, but because he wanted to sniff out what coverage the defense was in, a tactic he might not have pulled out on his own much even last year.
+Second, Newton was sending guys in motion pre-snap not because he was directed to, but because he wanted to sniff out what coverage the defense was in, a tactic he might not have pulled out on his own much even last year.

+“It was absolutely to help him get more information as to what the defense is doing,” Rivera explained.

 In some ways, all of this isn’t unlike how Todd Haley worked to create Ben Roethlisberger 2.0 in Pittsburgh earlier this decade.
 The idea is the same: Be a distributor more often, and limit the damage you take on your body.
 And as the Turners have preached to Newton: Own the offense.